Enterprise Social Media Scheduling and Publishing

 Buyers who pay for production through one tool and scheduling through another pay for the work in two places.
 The handoff between tools means exporting drafts, importing into the scheduler, and reformatting for each channel.
 That adds a tax to every campaign.

-How Apaya’s enterprise social media calendar runs
+How Apaya’s enterprise social media calendar works

 For posts that need to ship outside the schedule, Publish Now triggers an immediate publish from the post management view.

-Inside the enterprise social media calendar
+Inside a brand social media calendar

 The whole pass takes 20 minutes.
 No platform switching.
 No logging in to four social tools.